cherre31/ActivityLog/README.md

 ![postdelete](https://user-images.githubusercontent.com/128923702/228904639-303dc3fc-14d0-448d-b607-5e49f5539716.png)

-With that all the major features have been covered.
+With that, all the major features have been covered.